 Migraine sufferers usually need to lay down in a dark, quiet room to find any semblance of relief, and we would hate to think anyone is accusing us of using our condition to “get out of things.”
 Trust me, we’d rather be anywhere but in this situation.

 It’s more than just a headache

-Chronic migraine is not an easy condition to live with, and sufferers like me often feel isolated and as though no one truly understands what we go through.
-So many of us plan our lives around our condition – worrying about a migraine attack coming, trying to prevent one from coming, and fighting hard to get rid of one if it does.
-It's a constant battle that requires making certain lifestyle choices that others may not understand.
+Chronic migraine is not an easy condition to live with, and sufferers, like me, often feel isolated and feeling as though no one truly understands what we go through.
+So many of us plan our lives around our condition — worrying about a migraine attack coming, trying to prevent one from coming and fighting hard to get rid of one if it does.
+It’s a constant battle that requires making certain lifestyle choices that others may not understand.